tobi-210/HTML-Scripts/README.md

 # HTML-Scripts
-All HTML Documents from the 2025/26
+All HTML Documents from 2025/26